 Oral surgery, dental surgery and maxillofacial surgery encompasses a wide spectrum of operations.
 The basic oral and jaw operations include wisdom tooth extraction, microsurgical endodonty (root canal), apicoectomy (root tip removal of root-canaled teeth), insertion of implants, maxillary sinus operations, care of tooth injuries (tooth trauma) etc. (see below).

-Dr. Leick is a specialist dentist in oral surgery.
-As founder of the Frankfurt Practice for Ambulant (Outpatient) Dental Operations (abbreviation: PAZO Frankfurt) he has attended oral and jaw surgery patients for 10 years in the greater Frankfurt area and in Main-Taunus-Kreis (MTK).
+Dr. Leick is an oral surgeon.
+As founder of the Frankfurt Practice for Ambulant (Outpatient) Dental Operations (abbreviation: PAZO Frankfurt) he has attended oral and jaw surgery patients since 2001 in the greater Frankfurt area and in Main-Taunus-Kreis (MTK).
 His specialist training in oral surgery and his scientific research was done in Frankfurt at the University Clinic under the directorship of Professor Nentwig and at Westmead Hospital, University of Sydney under the directorship of Professor Zoellner.
 Dr. Leick has, among others, a subspecialty in implantology** and a subspecialty in geriatric dentistry**, both certified and awarded by The Hessen Dental Association in Frankfurt.

 As an active member of the leading jaw and oral surgery and implantological professional society, he is involved with the Association of German Oral Surgeons (Berufsverband Deutscher Oralchirurgen), the German Association for Dental, Oral and Maxillofacial Medicine (Deutschen Gesellschaft für Zahn-, Mund- und Kieferheilkunde), the Interdisciplinary Institution for Oral Pathology and Oral Medicine (Interdisziplinären Arbeitskreis Oralpathologie und Oralmedizin), the German Society for Oral Implantology (Deutschen Gesellschaft für Orale Implantologie: DGOI) and the International Congress of Oral Implantologists (ICOI).
 Additionally, his scientific publications and academic lectures in the areas of implantology, oral surgery and oral pathology can be found in national and international professional journals and conferences (oral surgery abstracts):